Secretguy840/Secretguy840/README.md

 <p>: I am a 9th class student who like coding in github .
 Please check my Repositories TO KNOW ABOUT MY KNOWLEDGE in coding .</p>
 <p>:heart: I am what you can call a mad child.
 Actually i am also learning french.</p>
 <h3 align="center"> I am calling https://github.com/hidden-user-sk , let's play with Pokemon cards together</h3>
+<h4 align="center"> I have a BIG NEWS for you .
+I am Openning one more GITHUB Account.https://github.com/Race-Gamerz
 <table align="center">
   <thead>
     <tr>